Please click the course title below to scroll to the course description:

 This course focuses on health promotion for the client experiencing an acute exacerbation of chronic illness or an acute episode of illness.
-Relevant health promoting strategies during hospitalization may improve or help maintain their health status after discharge. students will focus on preparing clients for discharge, through teaching and learning of health promoting strategies.
+Relevant health promoting strategies during hospitalization may improve or help maintain their health status after discharge.
+You will focus on preparing clients for discharge, through teaching and learning of health promoting strategies.

 This practical course emphasizes the development of nursing skills aimed at promoting health and healing with individuals experiencing acute health challenges across the lifespan.
-Classroom, laboratory, simulation, and integrated practice experiences will help students build on theory and practice from Levels One, Two, and Three to integrate new knowledge and skills relevant to the acute care setting.
+Classroom, laboratory, simulation, and integrated practice experiences will help you build on theory and practice from Levels One, Two, and Three to integrate new knowledge and skills relevant to the acute care setting.